Verifiable Fully Homomorphic Encryption: Maliciously-Secure Verifiable FHE

 One of the key insights of our notion is that we consider a stronger and arguably more realistic threat model.
 Existing notions result in an inconsistent view of the server, which is both expected to deviate from the computation (otherwise, integrity notions would not be necessary) yet, at the same time, assumes that the server will not use these deviations to exploit common decryption (failure) oracles that arise in real-world FHE to undermine confidentiality.
 This can result in a false sense of security, leading users of constructions achieving these notions to believe that they have stronger protections than these notions in fact offer.
 Because of this inconsistency, we believe that the natural threat model beyond the semi-honest server assumption should be an actively malicious server with full access to a decryption oracle.
 In addition, we also consider an unbounded verification oracle in order to give similar strength to the integrity guarantees.

 While there is a natural definition for confidentiality in this threat model (i.e., \indccai{} security\footnote{FHE cannot achieve \indccaii{} by its nature.}), extending existing FHE integrity notions with this guarantee is non-trivial because these notions interleave aspects of integrity and confidentiality.
 As a result, formalizing the interactions that arise between these (and their oracles) would be challenging and prone to errors.
 We instead detangle confidentiality and integrity guarantees.
 For example, we split correctness $\left(\dec(\enc(m))=m\right)$ and completeness (i.e., verifiability) which are usually combined in existing notions.
 This allows us to reason about constructions more cleanly, and also allows us to easily define extensions of our core notion.
 For example, we are the first to extend integrity notions to \emph{approximate} FHE~\cite{Cheon2017-ru}, where correctness holds only approximately $\left(\dec(\enc(m)) \approx m\right)$.
 Because we split correctness and completeness, changing between verifiable FHE and verifiable approximate FHE has no knock-on-effects on the remainder of the notion.
+For space reasons, we present the exact notion of correctness here and refer to \Cref{app:epscorrectness} for a discussion of the approximate notion.

-\begin{definition}[Maliciously-Secure Verifiable FHE] A \emph{maliciously-secure verifiable FHE} (vFHE) scheme is a tuple of PPT algorithms $(\kgen, \enc, \\\verify,\dec, \eval)$: \begin{itemize} \item $\kgen(\secparam, f) \to (\pk, \sk)$ \item $\enc_\anykey(x) \to (c_x, \tau_x)$ where \anykey{} is either\footnote{When \anykey{} is \pk{}, the scheme achieves \emph{public delegatability}, which is natural for FHE since all modern schemes offer public-key encryption.} \pk{} or \sk{} \item $\eval_{\pk}(c_x) \to (c_y, \tau_y)$ where $y = f(x)$ \item $\verify_\sk(c_y, \tau_x, \tau_y) \to b$, the client accepts if $b = 1$ and rejects otherwise \item $\dec_{\sk}(c_y) \to y$ \end{itemize}
+\begin{definition}[Maliciously-Secure Verifiable FHE] A \emph{maliciously-secure verifiable FHE} (vFHE) scheme is a tuple $(\kgen, \enc, \eval, \verify, \dec)$ of PPT algorithms: \begin{itemize} \item $\kgen(\secparam, f) \to (\pk, \sk)$ \item $\enc_\anykey(x) \to (c_x, \tau_x)$ where \anykey{} is either\footnote{When \anykey{} is \pk{}, the scheme achieves \emph{public delegatability}, which is natural for FHE since all modern schemes offer public-key encryption.} \pk{} or \sk{} \item $\eval_{\pk}(c_x) \to (c_y, \tau_y)$ where $y = f(x)$ \item $\verify_\sk(c_y, \tau_x, \tau_y) \to b$, the client accepts if $b = 1$ and rejects otherwise \item $\dec_{\sk}(c_y) \to y$ \end{itemize}

 The scheme must satisfy the \emph{correctness}, \emph{completeness}, \emph{soundness}, and \emph{security} properties defined below in the context of our adversary model. \end{definition}